Murder of Skylar Neese: Criminal charges

 On May 1, 2013, Shoaf pleaded guilty to second-degree murder.
 The court transcript indicates that other students overheard conversations between Shoaf and Eddy about the murder plot, but failed to report it, mistakenly believing that the girls were joking.
 According to Shoaf's plea agreement, she pleaded guilty to murder in the second degree by "unlawfully, feloniously, willfully, maliciously and intentionally causing the death of Skylar Neese by stabbing her and causing fatal injuries".
 In the plea agreement, the State of West Virginia recommended a sentence of 20 years incarceration.
-Shoaf's family issued a public apology for their daughter's actions through their lawyer.
+Shoaf's family issued a public apology, through their lawyer, for their daughter's actions.
 Following her guilty plea on May 1, 2013, on February 26, 2014, Shoaf received a sentence of 30 years in prison, with eligibility for parole after 10 years.

 On September 4, 2013, West Virginia prosecutors publicly identified Eddy as the second alleged perpetrator of the murder of Neese and announced that she would be tried as an adult.
 Eddy was indicted by a grand jury on September 6, 2013, on one count of kidnapping, one count of first-degree murder and one count of conspiracy to commit murder.
 She pleaded not guilty.

 The date of the trial was originally set for January 28, 2014.
 Facing the prospect of additional charges from Pennsylvania authorities, Eddy pleaded guilty to first-degree murder.
 She expressed no remorse, but was sentenced to life in prison "with mercy"; while sentenced as an adult, West Virginia law (as confirmed for the entire U.S. in SCOTUS' 2012 decision Miller v.
 Alabama) requires that a juvenile offender have a possibility of parole on a whole-life sentence, with Eddy eligible for parole after 15 years.
 Pennsylvania authorities did not file charges as per the plea deal.

 Eddy originally was held in a facility for juveniles after her arrest.
-As of September 2023, Eddy remains in custody at the Lakin Correctional Center (LCL), adjacent to the Ohio River, West Virginia's western border, with Ohio.
-As of September 2023, Shoaf also remains in custody at LCL.
+As of February 2026, Eddy and Shoaf both remain in custody at the Lakin Correctional Center (LCC), adjacent to the Ohio River.
+Shoaf has been denied parole three times, in 2023 and 2024, and 2026.
+She will have another parole hearing in June 2027 with the date of April 30, 2028 as the projected release date.
+According to the West Virginia Division of Corrections and Rehabilitations website, Eddy's first parole hearing is set for May 1, 2028, while her projected release date is January 1, 2030.